-On Spacehive we have over one million pounds in funding from our partners across the country, including everyone from the Mayor of London to Manchester City Council and Growing a Greener Britain to Better Communities.
+On Spacehive we have almost two million pounds in funding from our partners across the country, including everyone from the Mayor of London to Manchester City Council and Growing a Greener Britain to Better Communities.

 So whether you’re crowdfunding an arts project in Hull, a sports tournament in York or a green space in Manchester – we have funding to help you make it happen.

 The big question is, how can you access all these different funds?
 Easy!
 Just follow our seven steps below.

 1. Upload your project to Spacehive

 Simply click ‘Create‘ to add your project to Spacehive.
 Not sure if your project is suitable?
 Check our eligibility criteria here.
 If you’re creating your project as part of a group, charity, council or business, make sure you sign up as an organisation.
 This is essential as some funds will only back projects created by certain organisation types – charities, community groups etc.

 If you’ve created your project as an individual rather than an organisation by mistake simply message the team at email@example.com and they’ll help sort you out.